Rust-Wellcome/FasMan/README.md

 ## remap_headers

 This compliments the above function by using the above generated map file to regenerate the original headers.

+## split_by_x
+Split a fasta file into x number of files.

+### TODO:
+    - This function could be simplified and all split functions rolled into ONE function.
+    - It uses a modified version of a function in the generics lib.
+The modified version takes an individual record to write, the original takes a Vec.
+The modified version is better as it doesn't reqiore multiple savings of potentially large scaffolds.

 ## split_by_count